soltheaeon/mlops/docs/setup.md

 2. Learn how the problem is currently being solved.
 3. Frame the solution you can provide.
 This includes factoring in the following points:
     - Automation or augmentation: Will you replace or support the user?
 Once trust in the solution grows, one can extend the augmentation solution to an automation.
     - User Experience constraints: To whom is the product made available?
-How does it relate to the privacy policy?
+How does this relate to privacy concerns?
 How personalized does the solution need to be?
     - Technical constraints: What data is available?
 How much time is allowed for development?
 How performant should the system become?
 How interpretable must the predictions be?
 What prediction latency can be tolerated?

 ### The Machine Learning lifecycle

+Developing Machine Learning solutions is not a linear process.
+Nevertheless, a number of sub-processes can be identified that come with their own challenges.
+The sequence suggested here can be broken by falling back to previous steps.

+1. Planning & project setup:
+- Specify the requirements and the goals
+- Allocate project resources

+2. Data collection & labeling:
+- Collect training instances (historical cases or via sensors)
+- In case of supervised learning: annotate with ground truth

+3. Training & debugging:
+- Produce baseline model
+- Find state-of-the-art model and reproduce it
+- Iterate on the baseline model

+4. Deploying & testing:
+- Write tests to prevent regressions
+- Evaluate for biases
+- Roll out in production

 ### Prioritizing projects

 ### Archetypes

-### Metrics and baselines to beat
+### Metrics and baselines

 ## Git repositories